jeffThompson/DesigningWithData/Assignments/Week04_InfographicsAndStories.md

 ### PROJECTS SHOWN

+* A great [visualization of the Titanic's timeline](https://discovernorthernireland.com/things-to-do/attractions/titanic/titanic-sailing-route-map/) (which also includes links to other Titanic info) and another showing [Titanic-related showing facts and numbers](https://www.behance.net/gallery/56303391/The-Titanic-Facts-and-numbers), both via Shannon McConnell (thanks!)
-* Lots of examples of infographics, found in this week's `Images` folder.
+* Lots of other examples of infographics, found in this week's `Images` folder.
 Includes work by Pop Chart Lab, Washington Post, and others.
 * Jer Thorp's [wonderful solution to how to present all the names of the victims at the 9/11 Memorial](http://blog.blprnt.com/blog/blprnt/all-the-names) in NYC.